tahaak67/ShowcaseLayoutCompose/README.md

 - [Farhan](https://github.com/tahaak67/Farhan)

-Contact me if you used ShowcaseLayout in your app and you want it added to this list
+Contact me if you used ShowcaseLayout in your app, and you want it added to this list